 If a cat is entertained they won’t even think about running after your feet, well most of the time.

-Can I stop them attacking my feet when in bed?
+Can I stop cats attacking my feet when in bed?

 Not really.
 You see, the problem isn’t so much when you’re awake as during this time you can consciously keep your feet and toes still.
 The problem comes when you fall asleep.
 It’s at this point that you move around without really being aware of it.